KavrakiLab/vamp/README.md

 ### JIT (Just-in-Time Robot Compilation and Loading)
 VAMP optionally ships a runtime that JIT-compiles a planner specialization for an arbitrary robot loaded from a URDF, no rebuild of the entire VAMP codebase required.
-The pipeline is wrapped by `vamp.load_robot(...)` and runs at the same speed as a statically-compiled robot.

 JIT support is **off by default**, enable it by setting `VAMP_BUILD_JIT=ON` at install time and pulling in the `[jit]` extra:
 ```bash